 "He was the dictatorial ruler of the (Manson) family, the king, the Maharaja.
-And the members of the family were slavishly obedient to him," former prosecutor and author of the best-selling true crime novel about the Manson murders “Helter Skelter,” Victor Bugliosi told CNN in 2015.
+And the members of the family were slavishly obedient to him," former prosecutor and author of the best-selling true crime novel about the Manson murders “Helter Skelter,” Vincent Bugliosi told CNN in 2015.

 On August 9, 1969, “Manson Family” murdered actress Sharon Tate, who was eight months’ pregnant, celebrity hairstylist Jay Sebring, coffee fortune heiress Abigail Folger, writer Wojciech Frykowski and Steven Parent, a friend of the family's caretaker, according to CNN.
 The next night, the group killed supermarket executive Leno LaBianca and his wife, Rosemary.
 Manson himself didn’t physically participate in the killings, but he did order them, hoping to inspire a race war.
 It was an idea he claimed he received from the Beatles’ song “Helter Skelter.”

 During a courtroom soliloquy during his highly publicized trial in 1970, Manson said, “These children that come at you with knives, they are your children.
 You taught them; I didn’t teach them.
 I just tried to help them stand up.”